claranet/tfwrapper/README.md

 ### States centralization configuration

 The `conf/state.yml` configuration file defines the configurations used to connect to state backend account.
-Only AWS (S3) backend type has custom support.
+It can be an AWS (S3) or Azure (Storage Account) backend type.

-You can use other backends (e.g. Azure, Google GCS or Hashicorp Consul) not specifically supported by the wrapper if you them manage yourself and omit the `conf/state.yml` file or make it empty:
+You can use other backends (e.g. Google GCS or Hashicorp Consul) not specifically supported by the wrapper if you them manage yourself and omit the `conf/state.yml` file or make it empty:

 ```yaml
 ---